-Most of you will remember Gallas from his days at Arsenal, not only was he captain but somehow he manage to inherit Bergkamps number 10 shirt.
-The French centre back made his name at Chelsea under Mourinho, playing a key roles in their two Premier League titles.
-While Gallas rates the Portuguese tactician as the “best coach he has ever worked with” but that didn’t stop him from completely undermining him.
+Most of you will remember Gallas from his days at Arsenal, not only was he captain but somehow he managed to inherit Bergkamps number 10 shirt.
+The French centre back made his name at Chelsea under Mourinho, playing a key role in their two Premier League titles.
+While Gallas rates the Portuguese tactician as the “best coach he has ever worked with” that didn’t stop him from completely undermining him.
 Gallas was so desperate to leave Stamford Bridge that he failed to show up for their preseason tour and told Mourinho he would score own goals if he was picked.

 Kevin De Bruyne

 Kevin De Bruyne returned to Chelsea for the 2013/14 campaign after an impressive loan spell in the Bundesliga with Bremen.
 Jose convinced De Bruyne to stay in London and promised him regular first team action in return.
-Despite a man of the match performance on his debut, his playing was slashed by the £30 million arrival of William.
-Subsequently the talisman only managed 130 minutes of Premier League football and when questioned in the press, Mourinho stated “he wasn’t doing enough in training”.
+Despite a man of the match performance on his debut, his playing time was slashed by the £30 million arrival of William.
+Subsequently, the talisman only managed 130 minutes of Premier League football and when questioned in the press, Mourinho stated “he wasn’t doing enough in training”.
 Frustrated by lack of game time, De Bruyne handed in a transfer request and secured a £18 million move to Wolfsburg.
 18 months later he secured a lucrative move to rivals Man City which left Chelsea fans pulling out their hair.

 The iconic shot stopper was a fans favourite at Real Madrid until his tragic departure from the Bernabeu to Porto.
 Mourinho treated Casillas terribly and was the sole reason behind his move to Portugal.
 The pair had numerous arguments during their time together and the keeper was especially unhappy with Mourinho’s opinion that Madrid couldn’t match Barcelona by pure footballing means.
 Their relationship really became strained in 2011 when Madrid’s starting line-up was leaked to the press ahead of their game against Barca in 2011.
 The manager suspected that Casillas’ journalist girlfriend Sara Carbonero leaked the news.
 Months later after a particularly bad tempered El Clasico derby, Casillas reached out to Xavi in an attempt to calm the waters between both teams for the sake of the national team.
 Mourinho saw this as a breach of the captains responsibilities and a show of weakness to their arch rivals.

 Casilias wasn’t the only person at Madrid who had a run in with the manager.
-Before Mourinho rejoined Chelsea in the summer of 2013, Ramos and Casilias had a secret meeting Florentino Perez.
+Before Mourinho rejoined Chelsea in the summer of 2013, Ramos and Casilias had a secret meeting with Florentino Perez.
 They told the president that if Mourinho didn’t leave both of them would.
 Ramos was publicly criticised by Mourinho on a number of occasions and when the defender questioned his decision to do so, he was dropped for the clubs crucial Champions League tie against Man City.

 Similarly to Shaw, Leon was a highly rated youngster when Jose took over the reins at Real Madrid.
 Signed from local minnows, Getafe in 2010, the winger was competing against Ozil and Di Maria for a starting place.
 As the season progressed Mourinho allegedly bullied Leon, singling him out in training for his lack of effort.
 One journalist reported that Mourinho told him he wouldn’t play even if the team plan crashed and he was the only one available.